-This period also combines with the onset of lay, so it’s crucial to continue focusing our attention on feed intakes in this phase, to help support the start of production while allowing the hen to maintain its body weight growth.
+This period also combines with the onset of lay, so it’s important to continue to focus our attention on feed intakes during this period, to help support the start of production while allowing the hen to maintain its body weight growth.

 Monitoring body weight during this period will be critical.

 Unfortunately, there are some flocks that, even though they achieve target body weight at transfer, they don’t have enough feed intake capacity to support the continued growth and the onset of lay.This has the potential to compromise productivity as they often lose bodyweight at the expense of production.

 Let’s analyse, from a practical point of view, what’s happening with energy needs during this period (Graph 4).

 In the picture above, we can observe how a bird with adequate feed intake capacity (blue bar) is able to relatively maintain its energy intake (kcal/hen) according to its needs (orange bar).

 On the contrary, those hens with low feed intake capacity (red bar) will not be able to intake enough feed to satisfy its energy needs and, despite the fact production will start as expected it will often be at the expense of the body reserves which could seriously compromise future flock performance.

 Additionally, if we are also providing feed with a higher energy level compared with the rearing phase, feed intake can also decrease, thus worsening the situation.

 It is always important to know the energy level of a reared flock (developer diet) to allow you to adapt the feed specifications at the beginning of production, accordingly, avoiding sudden changes that could compromise the onset of lay.

 Feed foraging behaviour begins from day one, so what we allow here can have positive effects from the perspective of feed intake & foraging behaviour, but also the possibility of negative influences throughout the flock if we don’t match these.